KonduitAI/konduit-serving/README.md

 3. Transforming the output in a way that can be understood by humans, such as labels in a classification example.

-For instance, if you want to run arbitrary Python code for preprocessing purposes, you can use a`PythonPipelineStep`.
+For instance, if you want to run arbitrary Python code for pre-processing purposes, you can use a`PythonPipelineStep`.
 To perform inference on a (mix of) TensorFlow, Keras, DL4J or PMML models, use `ModelPipelineStep`.
 Konduit Serving also contains functionality for other preprocessing tasks, such as DataVec transform processes,